Iwan-LMX/MTL_clinicalAnalyse/README.md

 ## Design MTL Model

-From study the result of EDA we decide use Hard Parameter Shared Model as our Multi Task classification model.
+From study the result of EDA we decide use Hard Parameter Shared Model and Neural Network as our Multi Task classification model.

+### Neural Network:
+Build based on perceptron learning, and neural nodes.

+By design multiple layers to combine and process data, then predict one or multiple results.

+Here we use 5 layers of neural network to process the problem.

+Detail of codes are shown in `MTL Models/MTL_NeuralNetwork.py`

+### Hard Parameter Shared Model:
 It's shared layer very similar to Neural Network, that can well combine the input train data.

 These data will be put into Task Specific layers to predict.

 Here we use 4 shared layers, and 2 task specific layers to design the model.

-Detail of codes are shown in `MTL_Model.py`
+Detail of codes are shown in `MTL Models/MTL_HardParameterShared.py`

 ## Design separate sub learning models